 We anticipate adding many educationally appropriate apps over the course of the school year.
 To have an app added to our collection, teachers or students may submit a ticket in the PSD Support Center Select Chromebook App Request as the ticket type.

-The American Association of School Librarians (AASL) has also curated a list of the best web sites for 2017 that work well on the Chromebooks.
+Here is a current list of educational Chromebook apps that help spark student creativity.
+The American Association of School Librarians (AASL) has also curated a list of the best web sites for 2018 that work well on the Chromebooks.

 The Care & Feeding of Your Chromebook